sam-goodwin/punchcard/README.md

 });
 ```

-Now, when getting an item from DynamoDB, there is no need to use `AttributeValues` such as `{ S: 'my string' }` (like you would when using the low-level `aws-sdk`).
+Now, when getting an item from DynamoDB, there is no need to use `AttributeValues` such as `{ S: 'my string' }`.
 You simply use ordinary javascript types:

 ```ts
 const item = await table.get({